TrashUwU/PokeAssistant/README.md

 Facing issues with the bot?
 Please create an Issue.
 ### Why is the source code messed up?
 It's encrypted/obfuscated.
 I don't want Pokétwo mods to read and patch against it.
 But you can run it without problem!
+### Why can't I invite the bot instead of hosting it?
+Discord does not verify bots that work against other bot(cheat bots).
+Server limit for unverified bots is 100.
+That means you can't invite it to your server, if it's in 100 servers already 😵
 ### Want to help?
 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
 ### Bot Repl